 There have been significant conceptual and practical advances with regards to regenerative medicine for the treatment of disease.
-This has ranged from the classic use of embryonic stem cells, their culture and ability to differentiate into practically any cells of the body, to reprogramming of fully differentiated cells into an embryonic state followed by differentiation to a chosen cell type, which is now mainstream research ((1)13).
+This has ranged from the classic use of embryonic stem cells, their culture and ability to differentiate into practically any cells of the body, to reprogramming of fully differentiated cells into an embryonic state followed by differentiation to a chosen cell type, which is now mainstream research ((1)).
 These now significantly impact not only on treating disease but the potential for modelling disease in culture dishes that was previously not possible.
 The development of liver has been of prominent interest, as liver disease is the fifth biggest cause of deaths in the UK.

-The liver is the largest solid organ within the body and is multi-functional in nature.
-Those functions range from waste substance removal to synthesis, storage and redistribution of nutrients, carbohydrates, fat and vitamins.
-The liver is made up of two distinct cell categories i.e. the parenchymal cells, hepatocytes, which constitute the major component of liver tissue, and non-parenchymal cells.
-Non-parenchymal cells include endothelial cells, Kupffer cells, lymphocytes and stellate cells.
-Hepatocytes make up about 70-80% of the total liver cell population and are responsible for most of liver function.
 Acute liver failure (ALF) in children is a life-threatening condition.
 The prognosis of ALF is generally poor and medical intervention relies on a liver(2, 3) or hepatocyte(4, 5) transplantation if the native liver is unable to recover.
 The major limitation of the technique today is the availability of donor organs.
 Many patients who might benefit from a transplant die before a suitable organ can be found.
-Whilst much progress has been made in the study and understanding of the biology of liver(6), there have been limited clinical advancements in the treatment of ALF utilising novel regenerative techniques.
+Whilst much progress has been made in the study and understanding of the biology of liver(6), there have been limited clinical advancements in the treatment of ALF utilising novel regenerative techniques, such as the use of embryonic stem cell techniques to induced pluripotent stem cell derived hepatocytes.
+Human bio-compatible scaffolds to grow liver type/functional cells is ever increasing.
 The main challenges in translating advances in basic science of cell therapy into the clinic has been determining the best route of delivery, the rapid elimination of transplanted cells by the recipient, poor engraftment and proliferation of transplanted cells within the liver(7).

+Stem cell-based technologies have been extensively researched in vitro and in vivo.
 Mesenchymal Stem/Stromal cells (MSC) are a population of immature cells that can give rise to more mature cell types such as adipogenic, osteogenic and chondrogenic cells.
 These cells can be easily cultured from adult bone marrow and full term umbilical cord (blood or the Wharton’s jelly).
 MSC have also been isolated from muscle connective tissue, adipose tissue and in some circumstances peripheral blood.
 Culture protocols usually include direct plastic adherence or enrichment by CD marker selection.
 The well-established characteristics of MSC, has been basis of the extensive use in clinical applications.
-MSC have been used in the treatment of liver disease(8).
+MSC have been used in the treatment of liver disease with varying results(8).

 Tissue engineering strategies for regenerative medicine are yet another avenue of great advancement.
 Novel scaffolds-engineered(9), naturally occurring(10) or synthetic material(11) are under extensive scrutiny.
-As such, we proposed to exploit novel strategies as a means for clinical application.
+There is an unmet need to use novel organoid-based strategies that is suitable for transplantation in ALF until the patient receives a liver transplant or the native liver recovers.
+As such, we proposed to exploit novel organoid-strategies as a means for clinical application.
 Here we hypothesized that using methyl cellulose as a scaffold to obtain liver-organoids maybe a useful approach towards clinical use.

 Results